-Since 2017, Jessica has been the coordinator of the BC Cetacean Sightings Network at the Marine Mammal Research Program.
+After volunteering with the BCCSN for a number of years, Jessica joined Ocean Wise as the BCCSN Coordinator in 2017.
+Now, Jessica is the Research Manager for the BCCSN and leads the WhaleReport Alert System (WRAS) project at Ocean Wise.
 After graduating from the University of Victoria with a BSc in Biology in 2009, Jessica worked at aquariums, wildlife rehabilitation centres and veterinary clinics before moving to Scotland to pursue her Masters Degree.
 Jessica completed her MSc in Marine and Fisheries Ecology at the University of Aberdeen where she studied the effects of commercial fishing on the diet and body condition of harbour porpoises in the North Sea.

 Research Biologist / Acting Manager, North Coast Cetacean Research Initiative